1Hyena/ericherstu/web/content.md

 typical role-playing games.
 In addition to the Text User Interface, S&DD comes with a browser based client written in HTML5 and Javascript.
-The latter is responsible for making this game much more convenient for the vast majority of the target audience as SnDC aims to resemble a slot machine.
+The latter is responsible for making this game much more convenient for the vast majority of the target audience as the client aims to resemble a slot machine.

 |                  |                                                           |
 | ---------------: | :-------------------------------------------------------: |